-By creating a digital presence through the lens of human centered design, qualified lead generation cannot only be attainable but can also increase your return on investment (ROI).
+By creating a digital presence through the lens of human-centered design, qualified lead generation is attainable.
+It can additionally increase your return on investment (ROI).

 How is this possible?
 Because usability tests performed in the user experience (UX) process of web design focus on helping the user achieve their goals.